MeganKern/Cluster_s-BERT_Embeddings/README.md

 # Cluster_BERT_Embeddings

-Final Product:

-Paper abstract -> Sentence Embedding ->  Category ---- rewrite in sentences
+To cluster papers in Physics by subfield each paper is embedded in a sentence vector, then all are clustered by K-means.

 Abstracts scraped from arXiv.
-Dataset balenced by removeing abstracts in overrepresented category tags.
-A modified version of BERT called sentence-BERT created by Nils Reimers and Iryna Gurevych is finetuned.
-The model parameters are imported with hugging Face's transformers library and fine-tuned useing PyTorch Lightining.
-Finialy K-Means clustering attempts to reproduce the origional abstract category partition.
+Dataset balanced by removing abstracts in over represented categories.
+A modified version of BERT called sentence-BERT created by Nils Reimers and Iryna Gurevych is fine-tuned.
+The model parameters are imported with Hugging Face's transformers library and fine-tuned using PyTorch Lightning.
+Finally, K-Means clustering attempts to reproduce the original category partitions.